AguaClara/String-Digester/Final_Report_stringdigester.md

 ## Introduction
 The String Digester sub-team was created in response to the remaining   need for secondary and tertiary wastewater treatment after treatment from the Upflow Anaerobic Sludge Blanket (UASB) reactor.
 Looking to improve on the traditional industrial-scale trickling filter design, previous work identified an issue with the process: there is a substantial amount of unused space in almost all treatment units due to preferential flow of wastewater.
-The primary objective of this sub-team is to continue to discover, construct, and tweak methods that can maximize the efficiency of trickling filter wastewater treatment.
-The team believes the efficiency of the treatment can be greatly increased by modifying the trickling media.
- After conclusion of strings being a viable option for filter media, the research of this semester will focus on augmenting the amount of used volume within the trickling filter by examining different materials of strings as well as the placement of this form of media on a filter. [**consider rephrasing for clarity, or splitting into two sentences**] With this work, the team will work towards assessing the feasibility of a modified trickling filter unit in future AguaClara treatment plant while striving to make significant technological improvements on industry-standard applications for the system.
+The primary objective of this sub-team is to continue to develop a novel design for a highly efficient trickling filter with a minimized footprint.
+Following the conclusion from Spring 2018 that strings would be a viable trickling media, the team decided to focus this semester's research on trying to determine what strings would work the best and whether the current concept is still valid.
+With this work, the team will work towards assessing the feasibility of a modified trickling filter unit in future AguaClara treatment plant while striving to make significant technological improvements on industry-standard applications for the system.

 Research dealing with trickling filter wastewater treatment was ubiquitous in the 1970's and 1980's, however, research on this method of treatment significantly decreased in following decades.
-Research on wastewater treatment shifted more towards processes higher in energy consumption.
-That being said, a notable feature of the trickling filter wastewater treatment are the low-energy requirements to run the system.
-This beneficial feature is the driving force to the development of the String Digester sub-team for AguaClara.
-With modification, the trickling filter treatment system carries much potential to be implemented in areas of the world in which capital expenditure is a major barrier for employing this technology [**does this refer to wastewater treatment technology in general? or specifically secondary wastewater treatment?**].
+Research on secondary wastewater treatment, performed by trickling filters previously, shifted more towards processes higher in energy consumption.
+Because of AguaClara's mission and the regions a future wastewater plant would serve, trickling filters are a promising technology due to their low-energy requirements.
+Maintaining will be a priority in the team's future design.
+With modification, the trickling filter treatment system carries much potential to be implemented in areas of the world in which capital expenditure is a major barrier for employing traditional secondary wastewater treatment (aeration tanks).

 ## Previous work
 ### Spring 2018
 In Spring 2018, the Trickling Filter team spent a substantial amount of time doing research and gathering information on the operational difficulties, the kinetics, and typical design parameters of trickling filters.
 The team aimed to address many of the issues plant operators encounter with trickling filters, like clogging and ponding, lack of moisture in parts of the filter, and general inefficiency of the filter.
 The two main areas for improvement the team identified were the filter media itself and the distribution system.

 The team fabricated a bench top model for flow mapping and conducted several rounds of tests to determine the distribution of flow in trickling filters with small rock and marble media.
-From these experiments, the team noticed that there were significant portions of the media that never got wet and thus concluded that a substantial volume of the trickling filter was unused due to preferential flow [and therefore there is wasted space] [**this phrase could be omitted**].
-From these tests the team also showed that a uniform packing material is superior to a random material [**random in what way? non-uniform?**].
+From these experiments, the team noticed that there were significant portions of the media that never got wet and thus concluded that a substantial volume of the trickling filter was unused due to preferential flow.
+From these tests the team also showed that a uniform packing material is superior to an irregularly shaped material.
 In an effort to both maximize the surface area to volume ratio and to minimize the footprint of the system by not wasting space, the team shifted focus towards strings as a possible filter media.
 This concept led the team to start with very preliminary testing of a system that was essentially an overflowing basin with strings submerged at the top, inside the basin, and draped over the sides to guide water down to a collection bucket below.
-In these initial tests, the team members observed that the water overflowing does in fact follow the along strings when it overflows.
-From these observations, the String Digester team will now begin more rigorous testing on the concept and investigate whether using strings in a wastewater treatment system is truly viable. [**Be sure to change tense for the final report**]
+In these initial tests, the team members observed that the water did in fact follow the along strings when it overflowed.
+From these observations, the String Digester team began to design more rigorous tests on the concept and planned to investigate whether using strings in a wastewater treatment system is truly viable.

 [You are encouraged to provide some useful links to the previous work or some graphs to show the results.]